 To configure Java security settings, open Control Panel and double-click Java.
 On 64-bit Windows, the applet is named Java (32-bit) or Java (64-bit), and you might see both listed.
 This also means that you have to configure both separately.

 Java Control Panel window opens.
-Open Security tab and make sure that Security Level slider is set to at least High (minimum recommended).
+Open Security tab and make sure that Security level for applications not on the Exception Site list option is set to High.

 Since Java 7 update 21, a prompt appears even if Java is up to date (considered secure) and the applet is properly signed - but you can use a check box to trust the applet.
 If Java version is out of date, a prompt for each Java app appears, and multi-click prompts for unsigned Java apps are used.